folbricht/routedns/doc/configuration.md

 A route has the following fields:

 - `type` - If defined, only matches queries of this type, `A`, `AAAA`, `MX`, etc. Optional.
+- `types` - List of types.
+If defined, only matches queries whose type is in this list.
+Optional.
 - `class` - If defined, only matches queries of this class (`IN`, `CH`, `HS`, `NONE`, `ANY`).
 Optional.
 - `name` - A regular expression that is applied to the query name.
 Note that dots in domain names need to be escaped.
 Optional.
 - `source` - Network in CIDR notation.
 Used to route based on client IP.
+Optional.
+- `invert` - Invert the result of the matching if set to `true`.
 Optional.
 - `resolver` - The identifier of a resolver, group, or another router.
 Required.

 Examples: